I Got Hooked Up!

 All three of us headed to the lake around dusk, a prime fish feeding time, according to Mike.

 Since we had only been dating a few months, Carol had only seen one Joe - Funny Joe, Boisterous Joe, Laughing Joe, Thoughtful Joe.
 I had managed to hide Short-Tempered Joe, Impatient Joe, and Angry Joe from her - until this particular evening.
 That’s when a lure with barbed hooks met my brand new Ban Lon shirt.
 For those of you who don’t remember, Ban Lon was a nylon-yarn material, and it was notorious for getting easily snagged.
-So wearing this piece of clothing to go fishing was about as stupid as wearing a Biden for President T shirt at a Trump rally.
+So wearing this piece of clothing to go fishing was about as stupid as wearing a Harris for President T shirt at a Trump rally.
 In both cases, something bad is going to happen.

 This is when Carol met Angry Joe.
-My face reddened, I began yelling words that good Methodists don’t use (unless they hit their thumb with a hammer, or get cut off in traffic).
+My face reddened, I began yelling words that good Methodists don’t use (unless they hit their thumb with a hammer).
 I’m not sure, but I may have turned Hulk green.
 Later, Carol said she thought she saw steam coming out of my ears.
 Mike stood by the lake and turned his head to keep from laughing in my face.
 Finally, I clenched my fists, screamed in total frustration, and kicked the tackle box, scattering its meager contents everywhere.
 Then I took my pocket knife and angrily cut the lure out.
 Why not?
 The shirt was already ruined.
 When I got home, I immediately threw it in the basement box reserved for rags to wash cars.
 This whole evening put a damper on any future plans I had to become the next Bill Dance.

 I have fished periodically over the years - when I had no choice.
 On several occasions I took customers deep sea fishing in the Gulf.
 Thankfully, I learned salt water fishing has deckhands who do everything for you; they bait your lines, take off your catch, even clean the fish.
 All I had to do was get on the boat, and bring a cooler full of beer and sandwiches.